MSN Degree – Master of Science in Nursing Programs

 Special Populations: BSN-to-MSN Programs

-Purdue Global University
+Purdue Global

-Purdue Global University’s online BSN-to-MSN programs are designed for registered nurses who wish to pursue a master of science in nursing.
+Purdue Global’s online BSN-to-MSN programs are designed for registered nurses who wish to pursue a master of science in nursing.
 Four MSN concentrations are available: adult-gerontology acute care nurse practitioner, adult-gerontology primary care nurse practitioner, family nurse practitioner, and psychiatric mental health nurse practitioner.
 Each concentration has a different population focus area.

 The BSN-to-MSN programs are flexible and can be completed entirely online.
 Students can choose to study full or part-time, and there is no on-campus residency requirement.